Seven days.

 • Seven nights' accommodation in Alinda, steps from the sea

-• All meals — taverna dinners, family dinners at the villa, a private chef
+• All meals — taverna feasts, family dinners at the villa, snacks and drinks on hand, plus a private chef.

 • Every activity & excursion: boat days, Patmos, watersports, classes, museums